mParticle/docs/src/pages/developers/server/http/index.md

 You must POST a JSON Document to the endpoint.
 Reference the JSON documentation for details.

+## Rate Limits

+mParticle recieves data across many channels, and limits are not always enforced in the same way for each channel.
+Default service limits affect S2S or ‘server-to-server’ data.
+S2S data includes data received via the Events API, Calculated Attributes Seeding API, and from partner feeds.

+For more information about default service limits related to event batches, see [Default Service Limits](/guides/default-service-limits/#incoming-event-batches).

 ## Response

 You should inspect the status code of the response to determine if the POST has been accepted or if an error occurred.